 - The Lake is part of the Huron River watershed, which drains into Lake Erie.
 The watershed area for the White Lake is only 1,253 acres (A normal watershed area is a 12-to-one ratio to lake acres, or over 6,000 acres in this case).

-Weekly lake level information is available under the "Resources" tab at Oakland Lakefront Magazine
+Weekly lake level information is available on the Oakland County Water Resources Commissioner website.

 - White Lake is a four season, all-sports lake

 - The lake bottom is fibrous peat, pulpy peat, sand, and rocks

 - There is one public boat launch with 18 parking spaces regulated by the Michigan DNR

 - There are three private subdivision launch sites, two private marinas, and no public beaches